tmralmeida/ros_node_lane_detection/README.md

 # ros_node_lane_detection
-Based in a similar ROS node.
+Based on a similar ROS node.
 However this is a python version.

 To launch the node:
 ```